The Power of One

 Natalee Hollaway Resource Center(NHRC)

-In partnership with Natalee’s mother, Beth Holloway, the Natalee Holloway Resource Center (NHRC) launched on June 8, 2010.
-NHRC focuses on education and crime prevention; it is not a recovery center.
-In the event that a loved one does go missing, NHRC will provide families with information and resources to assist them in the critical first hours of their search process
+In partnership with Natalee’s mother, Beth Holloway, the Natalee Holloway Resource Center (NHRC) is a web-based center for education and crime prevention; it is not a recovery center.
+In the event that a loved one does go missing, immediately contact law enforcement.

 National Center For Missing and Exploited Children (NCMEC)